-Caviar is a delicacy made out of salt-cured fish roe from the Acipenseridae family.
+Caviar is a delicacy made out of salt-cured fish roe from the Acipenseridae fish family.
 Roe is a type of seafood consisting of the fully ripe internal egg masses in the ovaries of fish and marine animals.
-Fresh caviar can also be made out of the row of other fish like salmon, steelhead, trout, lumpfish, and more.
+Fresh caviar can also come from the roe of other fish like salmon, steelhead, trout, lumpfish, and more.
 The best caviar should taste fresh, less salty, and allow the feeling of the eggs to pop on your tongue while a rich and lightly sweet flavor emerges.

-Because caviar is one of the most serious eats out there, you should look to spend $50 to 75 on average for about one ounce of caviar, which provides several bites for two.
-Caviar is full of strong vitamins and minerals like omega 3's, and one serving has a superb amount of Vitamin B12, iron, magnesium, selenium, and more.
+Because caviar is one of the most extravagant foods out there, expect to spend $50 to $75 on average for about one ounce of caviar, which provides several bites for two.
+Caviar is full of strong vitamins and minerals like omega 3's; one serving has a superb amount of Vitamin B12, iron, magnesium, selenium, and more.

 The Caviar Eggs

 Most people know that caviar is a type of fish egg and that the eggs are called "roe".
-Although most people consider eggs from chickens to be a vegetarian food, there is confusion over caviar.
+Although many consider eggs from chickens to be an approved food for a vegetarian diet, there is confusion over caviar.
 With regular chicken eggs, the chicken lays its egg and the farmer (or rather, an industrialized machine) collects the eggs, and the chicken goes on unharmed to lay another egg again soon.

 On the other hand, caviar eggs are taken from within the body of the fish.
 Thus, while the chicken lays its eggs, caviar fish eggs have not yet been laid.
 In order to get the eggs, the fish is killed in the process, either as the roe-containing ovaries are extracted, or as the fish is caught (with the roe being extracted after the fish dies.)

-The language here around eggs (with caviar being a type of egg—granted, in this case, a fish egg) does make it confusing when it comes to caviar being vegetarian or not.
-Ultimately, because the fish has to die in order for us to consume the fish eggs, the process and product are not considered vegetarian.
+The language here around eggs (with caviar being a type of egg; in this case, a fish egg) does make it confusing when it comes to caviar being vegetarian or not.
+Ultimately, because the fish has to die in order to consume the fish eggs, the process and product are not considered vegetarian.

 Vegetarian vs. Pescatarian